Principle #6: Humans are a part of the Polar system. The Arctic has a rich cultural history and diversity of Indigenous Peoples.

-- 6C-2: Species are migrating and/or declining, affecting the people who depend on those species for food, clothing, and other uses – and larger ecosystem implications.
+- 6C-2: Species are migrating and/or declining, affecting the people who depend on those terrestrial and aquatic species for food, clothing, and other uses – and larger ecosystem implications.
 Importing goods to these regions is very expensive which significantly increases costs, so many Arctic residents depend on hunting and fishing for food.

 - 6C-3: Thawing permafrost is damaging homes, roads, pipelines, buildings and ecosystems.

 - 6C-4: Coastal villages in Alaska are particularly prone to the effects of coastal erosion and storm surge during winter storms.
 Some entire villages are relocating.

 - 6C-5: Forest fires are on the rise in the Arctic impacting chemical and biological cycles.